blocksharkcom/chainmail-protocol/README.md

 </p>

 <p align="center">
-  Made with care by the Chainmail Team
+  Made with care by the BlockShark Team
 </p>